Student Organization Reception & Employer Networking Dinner (SOREND)

 Employer Networking Dinner

-The Employer Networking Dinner is the second part of the Student Organization Reception & Employer Networking Dinner (SOREND), offering a formal setting where employers and student leaders connect over a served multi-course meal.
+The Employer Networking Dinner is the second part of the Student Organization Reception & Employer Networking Dinner (SOREND), offering a formal setting where employers and student leaders connect over a served meal.
 The evening will feature opportunities for table networking, guest speakers, and award presentations by Career Exploration and Success' Knights of the Round Table corporate partners.
 Awards include the best poster display winner from the reception, along with monetary prizes for Professional Student Leader of the Year, Professional Student Organization of the Year, and Professional Student Organization Program of the Year.

 Student Organization Awards

 During the Employer Networking Dinner portion of SOREND, there will be an awards presentation by Career Exploration and Success' Knights of the Round Table corporate partners.
-Awards include the best poster display winner from the reception ($500), along with monetary prizes for Professional Student Leader of the Year ($500), Professional Student Organization of the Year ($1,000), and Professional Student Organization Program of the Year ($500).
+Awards include the best poster display winner from the reception ($250), along with monetary prizes for Professional Student Leader of the Year ($500), Professional Student Organization of the Year ($1,000), and Professional Student Organization Program of the Year ($500).

 The organization-based award funds will be deposited directly into the student organization’s SABO account, while the student leader award will be transferred into the winner's personal student account.